Gabisonfire/SteamDock/readme.md

  - Steam-Local by ObsidianMinor

 ### Credits
-The original wallpaper included with the application and showed in the screenshot is "Lost Aura" by filipe-ps from DeviantArt
+The original wallpapers included with the application and showed in the screenshots are "Lost Aura" by filipe-ps and "Linear Retro" by MindWav3 from DeviantArt

 The default icon is made by Chanut is Industries from www.flaticon.com, is licensed by "Creative Commons BY 3.0".